top of page

 Inference-based Cognitive Behavioral Therapy (I-CBT)

-Inference-Based Cognitive-Behavior Therapy (I-CBT) is an evidence-based treatment for Obsessive-Compulsive Disorder (OCD) that focuses on the idea that obsessions stem from abnormal doubts about what "could be" or "might be."
-Unlike traditional Cognitive-Behavioral Therapy (CBT) for OCD, I-CBT places emphasis on the reasoning narrative that precedes obsessions.
+Inference-Based Cognitive-Behavior Therapy (I-CBT) is an evidence-based treatment for OCD that targets the reasoning behind obsessions—specifically, abnormal doubts about what might be true.
+Unlike traditional CBT, which often centers on anxiety and compulsions, I-CBT focuses on the narrative that gives rise to obsessions.

 1